Online Support

 Special circumstances can affect a family’s eligibility for family-based immigration, including same-sex marriages, stepchildren, and adopted children.
 Here’s a breakdown of the requirements and processes for each:

 Same-Sex Marriages: Same-sex marriages are now recognized for immigration purposes in the United States.
-Same-sex spouses are treated as opposite-sex spouses and can apply for family-based immigration as an immediate relative or under a family preference category.
+Same-sex spouses can apply for family-based immigration, treated the same as opposite-sex spouses.

-Stepchildren: Stepchildren may be eligible for family-based immigration if they meet certain criteria.
-A stepchild must be under 18 at the time of the marriage between their parent and the U.S. citizen or permanent resident, and the marriage must have occurred before the stepchild turns 18.
+Stepchildren: Stepchildren may be eligible for immigration if they meet certain criteria.
+Stepchild must be under 18 at parent’s marriage to a U.S. citizen or permanent resident, before stepchild turns 18.
 The U.S. citizen or lawful permanent resident must have also legally adopted the stepchild, or the stepchild must have been in their custody for at least two years.

 Adopted Children: Adopted children may also be eligible for family-based immigration.
 However, the requirements and processes differ depending on whether the adoption was completed before or after the child turned 16.

-It’s important to note that the requirements and processes for family-based US immigration can be complex, particularly for special circumstances such as same-sex marriages, stepchildren, and adopted children.
-It’s recommended that families seeking family-based immigration consult with an experienced immigration attorney to ensure they are eligible and to navigate the process smoothly.
+Family-based US immigration is complex, especially for same-sex marriages, stepchildren, and adopted children.
+Seek expert guidance.
+For smooth family-based immigration, consult an experienced immigration attorney to ensure eligibility and navigate the process effectively.

-In summary, family-based US immigration allows U.S. citizens and permanent residents to sponsor their relatives for immigration to the United States.
-Immediate relatives and family preference categories are the two main categories of family-based immigration, and eligibility requirements and processes differ depending on the circumstance.
+Family-based US immigration enables US citizens and permanent residents to sponsor their relatives for immigration to the United States.
+Immediate relatives and family preference are the main categories of family-based immigration, each with distinct eligibility and processes.
 The family-based US immigration process involves filing a petition, attending an interview, and obtaining a visa or green card.
-Special circumstances such as same-sex marriages, stepchildren, and adopted children may affect eligibility, and it’s important to consult with an experienced immigration attorney to ensure a smooth process.
+Same-sex marriages, stepchildren, and adopted children have unique considerations in family-based immigration.
+Consult an experienced attorney for guidance.

 If you have questions or need help with the family-based US immigration process, it’s important to seek legal assistance.
-An experienced immigration attorney can help you navigate the complex requirements and processes and ensure you and your family are eligible for family-based immigration.
+An experienced attorney can guide you through family-based immigration, ensuring eligibility and navigating complex requirements.
 With the help of a qualified attorney, you can increase your chances of success and reunite with your loved ones in the United States.

-You can contact citizenshipselfie; we are a law firm specializing in immigration law and can assist you with family-based immigration or any other immigration-related matter.
+Contact Citizenship Selfie, a dedicated immigration law firm, for assistance with family-based immigration and all your immigration needs.
 If you need help or have questions about the family-based immigration process, please don’t hesitate to contact us.

 Contact us today to schedule a free consultation with one of our experienced immigration attorneys.